agourlay/agourlay.github.io/content/2022-07-23-rust-performance-retrospective-part2.md

 The final fix took only a few lines of code but had a [strong](https://github.com/agourlay/hprof-slurp/commit/73392f1210c09a86e5dbd59629b6ed0302a05dfc) positive effect on performance.

-In order to get there, we had to understand a few details regarding the way Rust sizes types internally, more specifically enumerations.
+In order to get there, we had to understand a few details regarding the way Rust sizes types internally, more specifically, enumerations.

-As a rule of thumb, it is recommended to avoid single outsized variant when creating enumerations as it impacts the memory usage of all variants.
+As a rule of thumb, it is recommended to avoid single outsized variants when creating enumerations as it impacts the memory usage of all variants.

 One also must be careful when trying to reduce the stack memory pressure via boxing.
-Allocating on the heap is not magic and its cost must be understood in the context of the application.
+Allocating on the heap is not magic, and its cost must be understood in the context of the application.

 The next article in this series will go through another interesting optimization encountered while making `hprof-slurp` faster.